turnerlabs/shipit-api/API_REFERENCE.md

 - description: Name of the environment
 - requirement: Must be a string using only [A-Za-z0-9_-]

-dockercfg
-- type:        String
-- required:    false
-- description: The docker cfg value
-- requirement: Must be base64 encoded and be a valid docker config file

 enableMonitoring
 - type:        Boolean
 - required:    false